Juz3/nightfoxify/readme.md

 ## Nightfoxify

-Firefox add-on for night mode.
+Google Chrome add-on for night mode.
 Adds a button on the browser toolbar which toggles night mode on/off.
 Meaning that backgrounds turn dark gray and most of the text switches to white font color.

+Chrome Web Store link:
+(coming soon)

 Mozilla Addons link:
 https://addons.mozilla.org/en-US/firefox/addon/nightfoxify/